Wigner-GPU-Lab/Teaching/CMake/README.md

 ### What is a build system?

 Even if the notion of a build system is not clear, you have most likely encountered one or another.
 A build system in essence is a tool that takes care of building a compiled language from source code to a binary with minimal effort from both the user (developer) and the machine executing the build process.
-Therefore one does need to care about the actual series of commands to issue to get the job done and what shortcuts can be taken.
+Therefore one does need not care about the actual series of commands to issue to get the job done and what shortcuts can be taken.

 Minimal user effort manifests in authoring a 'makefile', some definition of all the inputs and outputs of the build process.
 Whether this is a text file written by the user or is the manifest of a 'click-click' GUI process depends on the build system at hand.